Skip to content

 - 'result.put("routingGroup", "etl-special")'

-Note that both rules will still fire.
-The difference is that we've guaranteed that the first rule (priority 0) is fired before the second rule (priority 1).
-Thus routingGroup is set to etl and then to etl-special, so the routingGroup will always be etl-special in the end.
+Note that both rules still fire.
+The difference is that you are guaranteed that the first rule (priority 0) is fired before the second rule (priority 1).
+Thus routingGroup is set to etl and then to etl-special, so the routingGroup is always etl-special in the end.

-Above, the more specific rules have less priority since we want them to be the last to set routingGroup.
-This is a little counterintuitive.
-To further control the execution of rules, for example to have only one rule fire, we can use composite rules.
+More specific rules must be set to a lesser priority so they are evaluated last to set a routingGroup.
+To further control the execution of rules, for example to have only one rule fire, you can use composite rules.

-First, please refer to easy-rule composite rules docs: https://github.com/j-easy/easy-rules/wiki/defining-rules#composite-rules
+First, please refer to the easy-rule composite rules documentation.

-Above, we saw how to control the order of rule execution using priorities.
-In addition to this, we could have only the first rule matched to be fired (the highest priority one) and the rest ignored.
-We can use ActivationRuleGroup to achieve this.
+The preceding section covers how to control the order of rule execution using priorities.
+In addition, you can configure evaluation so that only the first rule matched fires (the highest priority one) and the rest is ignored.
+You can use ActivationRuleGroup to achieve this:

 ---